The Connection Between Gut Health and Sleep Quality}

 What do pickles and sleep actually have in common?
 The answer is that they can both have a huge impact on gut health.

 At Olive My Pickle, we're passionate about gut health and helping you improve yours.
-Whether it's through our fermented foods or by sharing how sleep habits affect your gut health, we'll ensure you have what you need to keep your gut happy.
+Whether it's through our fermented probiotic foods or by sharing how sleep habits affect your gut health, we'll ensure you have what you need to keep your gut happy.

 alarm clock on bed with sun shining through window